talum/one-page-v3/src/blog/2018-30-12-gatsby-js-plugins.md

 And now, miraculously, everything is working pretty seamlessly.
 In a matter of days, I was able to create and deploy a new static site to Netlify using GatsbyJS, and it was awesome.
-I like to think it's a testament to my skill as a developer, and that is probaly true to some extent, but largely it's a testament to the power of well-designed dev tools.
+I like to think it's a testament to my skill as a developer, and that is probably true to some extent, but largely it's a testament to the power of well-designed dev tools.